jonathanweare/Fast-Randomized-Iteration-FRI-/README.md

 ---
 #### This Code

-This repo provides a simple C++11 implementation of an FRI algorithm to find the dominant eigenvector of the transfer matrix associated with the 2 dimensional Ising model.
+This repository provides a simple C++11 implementation of an FRI algorithm to find the dominant eigenvector of the transfer matrix associated with the 2 dimensional Ising model.
 The matrix is roughly of size 10<sup>15</sup> x 10<sup>15</sup>.
 This is the first example presented in the Lim and Weare paper.
 The code is designed to be relatively easy to parse and is far from optimized for performance.
 It consists of one driver file for this particular example, one file containing genereric routines of the type required by any FRI implementation, and one header file.

 Along with the algorithm code, the repo also contains a copy of the Lim and Weare ArXiv paper introducing Fast Randomized Iteration.
 Try the example and experiment.
 Comments welcome!